You want smart political talk without the meltdowns?

 Why?

-Uh in terms of capabilities, the North Koreans are considered a second-tier cyber threat.
+In terms of capabilities, the North Koreans are considered a second-tier cyber threat.

-Uh the big dogs are Russia and China.
+The big dogs are Russia and China.

-After that, it's North Korea and Iran, and they're both coming on strong.
+After that, it's North Korea and Iran.

-For this book, I interviewed a North Korean defector who is in charge of training the the very people who conducted the Sony hack.
+For this book, I interviewed a North Korean defector who is in charge of training the very people who conducted the Sony hack.

 And he issued a dire warning.